We Analyzed the Future Direction of Rubius Therapeutics Inc. (RUBY), Here is What We Found

 RUBY’s Market Performance

-RUBY stocks went up by 3.64% for the week, with a monthly jump of 121.08% and a quarterly performance of 229.43%, while its annual performance rate touched 473.68%.
-The volatility ratio for the week stands at 11.07% while the volatility levels for the past 30 days are set at 24.84% for Rubius Therapeutics Inc..
-The simple moving average for the period of the last 20 days is 46.78% for RUBY stocks with a simple moving average of 221.12% for the last 200 days.
+RUBY stocks went down by -2.73% for the week, with a monthly jump of 206.98% and a quarterly performance of 207.75%, while its annual performance rate touched 475.23%.
+The volatility ratio for the week stands at 20.60% while the volatility levels for the past 30 days are set at 24.29% for Rubius Therapeutics Inc..
+The simple moving average for the period of the last 20 days is 29.83% for RUBY stocks with a simple moving average of 206.82% for the last 200 days.

 Analysts’ Opinion of RUBY